What is Theme Housing?

 The Theme Housing program at Nebraska Wesleyan University provides a unique living experience that enables a group of students to live together and explore a common area of interest or “theme”.
 This group of students is self-directed and self-governed through the use of goal setting and a house contract.
 Currently, there is one house along Madison Ave. that has been designated as a Theme House.

 A competitive process identifies Theme House residents based upon selection criteria that emphasize a commitment to engage in service learning and volunteer projects throughout the academic year.
 Each year, interested students apply in groups of 6-11 students, creating a proposal that speaks to what their group would like to accomplish by living together in community for the year.
 The proposal includes their theme and describes how the group would like to “live out” the chosen theme.
 These proposals include a plan for service projects for the academic year, focus on how the theme will enhance individual curricular and co-curricular experiences at Nebraska Wesleyan University and address what the group would like to gain from living together.

 The Fit House: “Leading and promoting a healthy lifestyle for the NWU community.”

 The Fit House believes in a holistic approach to healthy living, and will promote their mission by organizing events that will stress the importance of daily exercise balanced with a healthy diet.
 This year's goals are to volunteer at programs that support this way of life, including the Special Olympics, Relay for Life, Lincoln Marathon, Road Races, and speaking to middle school students in the community.
 They also plan to build community within Nebraska Wesleyan by creating both active and passive programming to educate on the importance of physical activity and a proper diet.

 Past theme houses have included:

-Watch a video made by the students living in the Dream House this year:
+Watch a video made by the students living in the Dream House: